City Lit fine art course: year 2 daytime

 - become increasingly adept at assessing your progress and results.

-- encounter issues surrounding presentation and exhibiting.
+- engage with considerations related to presentation and exhibiting.

 What level is the course and do I need any particular skills?

 It is recommended that prospective applicants to this course will have completed the City Lit Fine Art: Stage 1 or an equivalent.
 Interviews and portfolio checks are arranged for entry to the course; these will provide an opportunity for information to be given and will ensure that the level is right.
 It will be assumed that you have an aptitude with drawing and some experience of working with a range of other materials.